emmericp/Perfy/README.md

 ## How does it measure memory allocations?

-Starting perfy disables garbage collection and the injected code calls `collectgarbage("count")` to measure changes in allocations.
+Starting Perfy disables garbage collection and the injected code calls `collectgarbage("count")` to measure changes in allocations.

+For some unknown reason the reported memory usage is still sometimes non-monotonic (and no, it's not due to `table.wipe`).
+This happens rarely: 0.02% of trace events above report a negative memory delta.
+Perfy counts these as 0.
+These negative events seem to be following the same distribution as normal events, so there should be no systematic error being introduced.

 ## No fair, you changed the outcome by measuring it!

 Measuring performance will always affect performance, this is especially true for profilers based on instrumentation.
-Perfy adds around 2µs of overhead (on my Ryzen 7800X3D) and ~400 byte of memory allocations to every function call (two trace entries).
+Perfy adds around 1 µs of overhead (on my Ryzen 7800X3D) and 432 byte of memory allocations to every function call (two trace entries).
 This overhead is accounted for separately and subtracted during analysis, so the overall measurement results are probably still pretty accurate.

 ## What about dynamically loaded code?